 In April 2016, the FASB issued ASU No. 2016-10, Revenue from Contracts with Customers, Identifying Performance Obligations and Licensing (ASU 2016-10).
 The amendments in this update clarify the following two aspects: identifying performance obligations and clarifying the licensing implementation guidance.
-The effective date and transition requirements for the amendments in this update are the same as the effective date and transition requirements of ASU 2014-09.
-We are currently evaluating the impact that the adoption of ASU 2016-10 will have on our consolidated financial statements and related disclosures.
+The effective date and transition requirements for the amendments in this update are the same as the effective date and transition requirements of ASU 2016-10 will have on our consolidated financial statements and related disclosures.